-How asset managers can avoid a failed legal tech adoption
+How private fund managers can avoid a failed legal tech adoption

 There’s a disconnect between the need for legal tech and successfully implementing legal tech in-house.

-Most businesses recognize legal tech can help their general counsels navigate growing workloads on the same (or shrinking) budgets.
-To that end, legal tech adoption was on the rise before the COVID-19 pandemic, and, according to a survey by ContractWorks and Censuswide, 57% of respondents said the pandemic sped up their adoption by at least three years.
-The top solutions acquired were contract management software (37%), matter management software (36%), electronic signatures (36%), and electronic billing software (33%).
+Most businesses recognize legal tech can help their GCs navigate growing workloads.
+To that end, legal tech adoption was on the rise before the COVID-19 pandemic.
+According to a survey by ContractWorks and Censuswide, 57% of respondents said the pandemic sped up their adoption by at least three years.
+The top solutions respondents acquired were contract management software (37%), matter management software (36%), electronic signatures (36%), and electronic billing software (33%).

-Despite the expected benefits of these solutions, in-house departments’ legal tech adoptions can fail to provide a return on the businesses’ investments.
-It turns out experiencing a legal tech failure isn’t uncommon.
+Despite the expected benefits of these solutions, private fund managers’ legal tech adoptions can fail to provide a return on investment (ROI).
+It turns out that experiencing a legal tech failure isn’t uncommon.

 https://media.giphy.com/media/oCmX7HGo1qnzhEBiRF/giphy.gif